Imhaet/KaliLive/README.md

 <br />

 :tada: That’s really all there is to it!
 To use the persistent data features, simply plug your USB drive into the computer you want to boot up Kali Live on — make sure your BIOS is set to boot from your USB device — and fire it up.
 When the Kali Linux boot screen is displayed, choose the persistent option you set up on your USB drive, either normal or encrypted.

+* Note: If you need to change the passphrase on the LUKS drive, open a terminal and run the `sudo cryptsetup luksChangeKey /dev/sd3` command.
+First, you’ll be prompted to enter your existing passphrase.
+Then, you can create a new one.

+:octocat: